22lavonne/MAGE-Ontology/documentation/key-notions.md

 "A function can be called by 0 or more other functions"
 * `Function definedIn class min 0 max 1 Class` <br />
 "A function is defined in either 0 or 1 class"
-* `Function definedIn namespace min 1 Namespace` <br />
-"A function is defined in one or more namespaces"
 * `Function containsInstruction min 1 instruction` <br />
 "A function contains one or more instructions"